nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 catsService = await moduleRef.resolve(CatsService);
 ```

-> warning **Warning** Every time when you call this method, it will return an exclusive instance from a separate **DI container sub-tree**.
+> warning **Warning** The `resolve()` method returns a unique instance of the provider, from its own **DI container sub-tree**.
+Each sub-tree has a unique context identifier.
 Thus, if you call this method more than once and compare instance references, you will see that they are not equal.
-Read more [here](/fundamentals/module-ref).

 > info **Hint** Learn more about the module reference features [here](/fundamentals/module-ref).